shahpr/shahlab/blog/_posts/2017-05-01-postdoc-positions.md

 #### We are looking for a brilliant, motivated, and adventurous individual to join the Shah Lab as postdoctoral researcher.

 ### What we do:
-We generate high-throughput genomic datasets and use computational models to study

-1. How patterns of gene expressions evolve and how various factors influence the dynamics of protein synthesis.
+We generate high-throughput genomic datasets and use computational models to study how patterns of gene expressions evolve and how various factors influence the dynamics of protein synthesis.
-2. How epistatic interactions between mutations affect protein evolution.

 ### What will you get to do:
 We are not looking for someone to work on specific projects ongoing in the lab.
 Rather,